microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/api-extractor-model.apicallsignature.md

 let chooser: IChooser = chooseFirst;
 ```

-<i>(Some inherited members may not be shown because they are not represented in the documentation.)</i>
+_(Some inherited members may not be shown because they are not represented in the documentation.)_

 ## Constructors